 Your stance should keep you directly in the line of play.
-Your feet also have to be facing the same direction but normally it would be pointing diagonally at the opponent’s backhand corner.
+Your feet also have to be facing the same direction, but it would normally point diagonally at the opponent’s backhand corner.
 Like the forehand drive, your feet should also be set wide apart slightly.
-Your body should be crouched and your arms facing your front while it is bent at the elbow.
+Your body should be crouched, and your arms are facing your front while it is bent at the elbow.

 2. Right Backswing

 The backswing position for a backhand drive does not require anybody rotation.
 You also don’t need to transfer your weight on any foot.
 If you are a right-handed player, you can move your body back in a way that looks like you are leaning on your left hip.
 The racket angle should be a bit closed for a backhand drive.

 3. Reasonable Strike